• Skip to primary navigation

 You may be going to Peru to feed llamas and hike the Inca Trail to Machu Picchu, but you need to know about the bathroom situation before you get there.

 While traveling in Peru, it is important to know that you can’t flush toilet paper, femcare products, or really anything that hasn’t come out of your body down the toilet.
 However, that isn’t the only quirk to Peruvian restrooms.
-So, here are the four types of bathrooms you are likely to encounter during your Peru trip:

-• Your Hotel Bathroom — Probably the nicest bathroom you’ll get to use while visiting Peru.
-Not only is it the most private, but it’s also going to be the most similar to your bathroom at home.
 From what I experienced, the toilets had seats and lids, and there was a covered trash can nearby to dispose of used toilet paper.
-The hotel vanities and sinks were also stocked with soap and towels.
+Also, hotel vanities and sinks were typically stocked with soap and towels.

-• Roadside Restrooms — While driving through the Andes, you may need to answer nature’s call at a roadside toilet.
-Other road trippers and tour buses will likely be stopped.
-Therefore, prepare to wait in line for what may be only one or two stalls in a wooden shack.
 An attendant will collect a couple sols from you, and they may hand you some toilet paper.
-I would not count on them always having toilet paper though.
+However, I would not count on them always having toilet paper though.
 The attendant will then dump a bucket of water into the toilet to flush it from the previous user.
-Once you’ve done your business, there is probably a sink just outside the toilet shack.
-I found they weren’t the cleanest looking sinks nor were they usually stocked with soap or paper towels.
-Consider yourself officially warned!

 Bathroom of a hotel room in Sacred Valley of Peru

-This bathroom in my Sacred Valley hotel was one of the nicest I encountered during my three week trip through Peru.
+This bathroom in my Sacred Valley hotel was one of the nicest I encountered during my three-week trip through Peru.

-In summary, your best options for using the bathroom in Peru are your hotel room, nice restaurants and often those that cater to tourists, and some museums.
-It’s always best to keep some Peruvian sols handy in case there is a charge to use a public bathroom.
 Lastly, you may or may not find toilet paper, soap, or paper towels in any public restroom and most likely not at the roadside toilets in the Andes.

 Five Hygiene Hacks For Female Travelers In Peru